Table of contents: Removal ↓ Installation ↓

 6. Install the adjusting washer and tighten the hub nut.

-7. Install brake disc.
+7. Install the brake disc.

-9. Adjust wheel bearings (cm. subsection 8.2.5).
+9. Adjust the hub bearings (see subsection 8.2.5).